ledutu/review-book/README.md

 * book_categories: Store all book's category
 * book_comments: Store all comment of one book review article
 * blog_comments: Store all comment of one blog
+* blog_tags: Store all tag of blog
+* reactions: Store all rate of blog or tag

 ### To create database by command
 **For Window**